General Terms and Conditions of Purchase

 10. QUALITY

-The Supplier undertakes to implement a Quality Assurance system in accordance with the ISO 9000 standard with a view to obtaining an AFAQ certification or equivalent.
+The Supplier undertakes to implement a Quality Assurance system in accordance with the ISO 9001 standard.

 11. WARRANTY

 The Supplier warrants, including if it uses subcontractors, that both the Supplier and its subcontractors will ensure that the Products delivered and/or Services performed comply with the provisions of the Contract and are fit for their intended use.
-In addition to its statutory obligations and without prejudice to any claim for damages by the Purchaser, the Supplier warrants that the Products and/or Services will be free from any non-compliance and from any latent or patent defect and any defect or flaw in the design, materials, manufacturing or use.
+In addition to its statutory obligations and without prejudice to any claim for damages by the Purchaser or termination of the Contract in accordance with Article 18, the Supplier warrants that the Products and/or Services will be free from any non-compliance and from any latent or patent defect and any defect or flaw in the design, materials, manufacturing.
 The Supplier warrants that the Products and/or Services comply with the applicable legislation, in particular in terms of safety and the environment, and do not infringe the intellectual property rights (patents, design rights, trademarks, know-how, copyright and related rights etc.) of third parties.

 Any Products and/or Services that do not meet the above requirements will be treated as non-compliant.